dnsang/scala-common-lib/README.md

-# KvDb
+# Scala Common Lib

-This project aims to provide a generic common interface for java/scala developers.
+This project aims to provide a generic common backend interface/impl for java/scala developers.

-KvDb Implement using SSDB/LevelDB/CouchbaseDB.